pypa/pyproject-metadata/README.md

 parsed_pyproject = { ... }  # you can use parsers like `tomli` to obtain this dict
 metadata = StandardMetadata.from_pyproject(parsed_pyproject)
-print(metadata.entrypoints)  # Same fields as defined in PEP 621
+print(metadata.entrypoints)  # same fields as defined in PEP 621

 pkg_info = metadata.as_rfc822()
 print(str(pkg_info))  # core metadata